top of page

 The image to the right shows an unacceptable display method.

-If you are showcasing 2D artwork such as paintings, drawings, etc. Please display them vertically.
-This can be from an easel, a panel, or some other genius means of display but please do not lay them flat on a table surface. (even if you lay them out nice and neat)
+If you are showcasing 2D artwork such as paintings, drawings, etc., display them vertically i.e. on an easel, a panel, or some other genius means of display but please do not lay them flat on a table surface (even if you lay them out nice and neat).

 multiple canvas paintings laying flat on a table outside.jpg